andrewstanton/retrocity/readme.txt

 == Description ==

-HealthSource is a hyper-opinionated WordPress theme using CSS Grid and Flexbox for layouts.
+Retrocity is a hyper-opinionated WordPress theme using CSS Grid and Flexbox for layouts.

 == Installation ==